ansys/pystk/doc/source/getting-started/prerequisites/windows/local.rst

 To get started using PySTK, the following is required:

 - Python
-- STK desktop or STK Engine
+- STK Desktop or STK Engine

 Install Python
 ==============